Raven (game show): Production and awards

 The series was first produced by BBC Scotland in 2002.
 For the first seven series it was shot in the grounds of Castle Toward 8 miles (13 km) south-west of Dunoon, near Toward Point and the village of Toward.
 The production includes many CGI effects throughout, including the appearance and disappearance of objects and characters (including contestants), rapidly encroaching lava flows, burning targets and fizzing gases, and the zoomorphism of Raven in the title sequence.
 The show has won two BAFTAs for Best Children's Programme, in 2003 and 2006 for Series 1 and 4.

-The first series in 2002 was executive produced by Nigel Pope who devised the format.
-The producer was Colin Nobbs who stayed on as the Executive Producer for Series 2 and 3.
+The first series in 2002 was executive produced by Nigel Pope who was involved in devising the original format for the show.
+The producer was Colin Ward Nobbs who wrote all the scripts, co-devised the games and revised the format, and was then asked to stay on as the Executive Producer for Series 2 and 3.
 Matthew Napier produced 6 series in total, from Series 2 to 7.
 Series 8 to 10 were produced by Dougie Napier, who directed the previous two series.
 Series 11 was produced by Nick Gunaydin upon his interview.
 The set and games designers are Tom Barker and Liz Barron, who created the look and helped format the show as well as devising most of the challenges.
 The directors have changed between series:

 Series 8, which introduced a number of changes to the programme, was produced under a slightly different production crew, including the director and editors; filming moved to Aviemore being based at Lagganlia Centre for Outdoor Education at Kincraig, rather than the previous location of Castle Toward.
 Filming for Series 11 returned to Lagganlia Centre and features new composers as part of the production crew.